Eco-biking... Merritt Island National Wildlife Refuge

 THE BEST TRAIL SECTIONS TO RIDE... and additional comments by MUDFISH

-BOBCAT'S PHOTO GALLERY at Merritt Island Nat'l Wildlife Refuge (hover over photo for a larger view)
+at Merritt Island Nat'l Wildlife Refuge

 Black Point Wildlife Drive is one of the premier birding areas in the world and draws many visitors in the winter with 330 varieties of bird counted.
 Most drive the 7-mile road (15 mph), which is also an easy bike ride on hard-packed dirt and provides a "birds-eye" view of the abundant wildlife.
 An observation tower is midway along the trail and offers a view of the marshes.
-Access the Cruikshank Trail (hiking trail) at the tower.
-Because of the number of cars on weekends, it's best to bike this trail during the week.
+Access the 5-mile Cruikshank Trail (hiking trail) at the tower.
+Because of the number of cars on weekends, it's best to bike here during the week.

 Shiloh Marsh Road is a 11-mile road off SR 3 that follows the shoreline of the Indian River Lagoon, there are no facilities.
 The road is closed to traffic during waterfowl season (Nov.
 1 - March 15) but open to foot traffic and biking for fishing and wildlife viewing.